sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > Looking at cancerous growths through his microscope, Virchow discovered an **uncontrolled growth of cells** — hyperplasia in its extreme form.
 As Virchow examined the architecture of cancers, the growth often seemed to have acquired a life of its own, as if the cells had become possessed by a new and mysterious drive to grow.

-Types of cancer

-> Cancer came in diverse forms — **breast, stomach, skin, and cervical cancer, leukemias and lymphomas**.
-But all these diseases were deeply connected at the cellular level.
-In every case, cells had all acquired the same characteristic: uncontrollable pathological cell division.

-Expansionist

-> Cancer is an expansionist disease; it invades through tissues, sets up colonies in hostile landscapes, seeking “sanctuary” in one organ and then immigrating to another.
-It lives desperately, inventively, fiercely, territorially, cannily, and defensively—at times, as if teaching us how to survive.

-Mutation

-> Every generation of cancer cells creates a small number of cells that is genetically different from its parents.
-When a chemotherapeutic drug or the immune system attacks cancer, mutant clones that can resist the attack grow out.
-The fittest cancer cell survives.

-Cancer means crab

-> It was in the time of Hippocrates, around 400 BC, that a word for cancer first appeared in the medical literature: karkinos, from the Greek word for “crab.” ...
-For some, the hardened, matted surface of the tumor was reminiscent of the tough carapace of a crab’s body.
-Others felt a crab moving under the flesh as the disease spread stealthily throughout the body.
-For yet others, the sudden stab of pain produced by the disease was like being caught in the grip of a crab’s pincers.

-Oncology word

-> onkos, a word used occasionally to describe tumors, from which the discipline of oncology would take its modern name.
-Onkos was the Greek term for a mass or a load, or more commonly a burden; cancer was imagined as a burden carried by the body.

-Choromosal chaos

-> Cancer was not disorganized chromosomal chaos.
-It was organized chromosomal chaos: specific and identical mutations existed in particular forms of cancer.

 ## History

-Tuberculosis

-> Both drain vitality; both stretch out the encounter with death; in both cases, dying, even more than death, defines the illness.
-But despite such parallels, tuberculosis belongs to another century.
-TB (or consumption) was Victorian romanticism brought to its pathological extreme—febrile, unrelenting, breathless, and obsessive.

 Oldest diesease